 Entrepreneurship will be a major part of the center's activity, as will an emphasis on building new companies, connecting start-up companies to venture capital funds, and creating connections between new companies and veteran companies operating in the same markets.

-Tel Aviv University President Prof. Yossi Klafter said that "the fact that Tel Aviv University was a founding partner of this important initiative attests to its strong position and its central place in the international arena in terms of entrepreneurship and innovation."
+Tel Aviv University President Prof. Yossi Klafter said that "the fact that Tel Aviv University was the first international partner of this important initiative attests to its strong position and its central place in the global arena in terms of entrepreneurship and innovation."
 This is an expression of the University's success in training generations of successful entrepreneurs, and for its outstanding achievements in research.